wizcamp/wizcamp-realms-demo/session-guides/SESSION-09.md

    );
    ```

-3. **Test**: Start Game → Audio controls visible, but inoperable when clicked
+3. **Test**: Start Game → Music toggle visible, but inoperable when clicked

 ### 💡 Why This Matters